 There is nothing more fulfilling and empowering as owning your own place and being able to design every room as your heart and soul desires.
 Unlike renting with its “no candles, no hanging anything, no painting, no fun” rules, as a homeowner, you can paint rooms different colors, hang whatever you like, and light whatever seasonal candles your heart desires.

 Buying a home comes with risks, but nowadays many millennials see so many financial difficulties, that they don’t even consider, “can I actually afford a house?”
 If you based your “yes or no” on how much cash you have on-hand alone, then you are selling yourself short.
 I was in a similar boat, and with incentives, I was not only be able to buy a home but also renovate it with little to no cash on-hand!
 Here are the steps that I recommend:

 - Check your credit score and make sure you are above 650.

 - Make sure you have low credit card debt (if you have a lot, spend the next few months intentionally bringing your debt ratio down!)

 - Look at First-Time Homebuyer incentives or programs in your area.
 A can search for programs on google by searching your state name + First-time homebuyer incentives.

 - Have at least 1-years worth of stable income.

-- Ensure your loans are low (under 20K is ideal for someone with a middle-class income).
+- Make sure your loans are low (under 20K, is ideal for someone with a middle-class income).

 - Get Pre-Approved